 Products' Liability insurance differs slightly from Public Liability insurance.
 The latter only covers you in case a compensation claim is filed against you for something you do or fail to do.
 It doesn't provide cover for compensation claims that are a result of someone getting injured due to a defect(s) in something you've sold or supplied.

 Instead, Product Liability insurance provides cover for such compensation claims.
 And, it's often included as an extension in Public Liability insurance policies.

-On top of having Public Liability cover, you need appropriate Employer's Liability insurance if you've any employee(s).
+On top of having public liability insurance, by law you will need employers' liability insurance if you've got any employees.
 It's a mandatory requirement as per the Executive Health and Safety regulations by the government.
 It's also essential as it'll protect your business in the event your employee(s) resolves to seek compensation for an injury or loss that you allegedly caused them.

 Compensation claims for mere facial scarring caused by a certain beauty treatment can easily exceed £50,000.
 On top of that, expect legal fees and, perhaps, expenses incurred by a private cosmetic surgery.
 Compensation claims for an injury that's sustained from something you've sold would easily rack up similar amounts, as well.

 Therefore, it'd only be wise to purchase the right insurance, ensuring that you're not left in an extremely bad state if something goes wrong.
 In the event there's a claim, you won't have to worry about meeting the amounts claimed.
 Also, you won't need to concern yourself with getting a legal representative.
 Besides, with the right insurance, you'll be assured of getting top-notch legal defence.

 The cost of Public Liability insurance policies is relatively low when compared with the claim amounts which beauty professionals may be prompted to dig out.
 A specialist Public Liability insurance policy would be an undoubtedly worthwhile investment as it'll keep your business and career safe.